 - Turn off your home’s power at the fuse box

-- Wait five minutes and, then check your energy meter.
-If the reading on your meter is still increasing it’s highly likely the meter is faulty.
+- Wait five minutes and then check your energy meter.
+If the reading on your meter is still increasing the meter is faulty.
 It will still need to be tested by your energy supplier.

 - If the numbers don’t increase then it’s less likely there’s a fault with the meter itself.
 You should perform a load test to see if a particular appliance in your home is causing an increase in energy use.